-The Wind Energy Technology Associate Degree is a two-year six-semester collaborative program between Lakeshore Technical College and Northeast Wisconsin Technical College.
+The Wind Energy Technology Associate Degree is a two-year, six-semester collaborative program between Lakeshore Technical College and Northeast Wisconsin Technical College.
 Students will attend classes on the Green Bay campus during the fall and spring semesters and will take part in summer semester courses at LTC.
-Upon graduation, a student will have completed 70 credits.
+Students following the study plan below will complete the Wind Energy Technology associate degree in the number of semesters shown.